jviszlai/swiper/artifact/README.md

 The following scripts will re-generate various datasets:

+- `analysis/run_pymatching_latencies.py`: evaluates latency of Pymatching on random decoding problems for different code distances and decoding volumes.
+  Relevant for Fig. 3, and as an input to SWIPER-SIM.
 - `analysis/run_predictor_accuracy.py`: simulates 1-, 2-, and 3-step predictor
   accuracy for different code distances.
 Relevant for Fig. 4.
-- `analysis/run_pymatching_latencies.py`: evaluates latency of Pymatching on random decoding problems for different code distances and decoding volumes.
+- `analysis/run_mispredict_strategy.py`: simulates different strategies for
-  Relevant for Fig. 3, and as an input to SWIPER-SIM.
+  recovering from mispredictions.
+Relevant for Fig. 8.
 - `analysis/run_reaction_time_evals.py`: runs ~300 SWIPER-SIM slurm jobs to
   evaluate SWIPER on a simple "random-T" schedule with different decoder latencies.
 Relevant for Fig. 12.